ckyriaco/Capstone/Scripts/Documentation/Documentation for Port_Scanner.md

 ### Import
 Import Queue, numpy, pyad / pyadutils, re (Regular Expressions package), socket, threading, time, simplefilter

-Line 12
-set simplefilter action to 'ignore' and set category to 'FutureWarning'
+* A filter is set to catch warnings to allow code to continue

 ### Class Port_Scanner created
 Tracks the processes connecting to ports on the domain server as well as any computers connected to the domain.